 Managing the spatial data requires a combination of desktop and server software.
 The ArcGIS Desktop software is used to edit, maintain, analyse, and publish the spatial data on maps that can be printed or displayed on web maps.
-The ArcGIS Server software stores the spatial features in GIS databases describing the location of properties, structures, infrastructure. environmental features. administrative zoning and boundaries, parks, watercourses, and aerial photography.
+The ArcGIS Server software stores the spatial features in GIS databases the location of properties, describing structures. infrastructure. environmental administrative features. zoning and boundaries, parks, watercourses, and aerial photography.